Two-particle scattering on general graphs: Main result

-Note that, in contrast to the single-particle case, here the individual momenta of each particle are \textit{not} necessarily conserved; after the scattering, the particles may exhibit spectral entanglement.
+Note that, in contrast to the single-particle case, here the individual momentum of each particle is \textit{not} necessarily conserved; after the scattering, the particles may exhibit spectral entanglement.
 In Appendix \ref{apx:E} we compute the analytical expression for the S-matrix:

-where the matrix $T$ depends on the specific interaction and on single-particle scattering data; it is described in detail from Eq.\ (\ref{J}) to Eq.\ (\ref{E13}).
+where $J$ is a $N\times N$ matrix defined in Eq.\ (\ref{Juv}).
 Note that the first term on the RHS are matrix elements of the identity operator; let us write $S=:\mathds{1}+R$, so that the above equation implies that

+If we impose particle statistics, we can further simplify this expression in terms of single particle amplitudes:

+where $b^2=1$ or $2$, depending whether we consider distinguishable particles or bosons.
+Note that this implies that the interaction for bosons is double that of distinguishable particles, $\mathcal{R^\text{dist}}=2\mathcal{R^\text{bosons}}$; this may be seen as a consequence of boson bunching.
 These equations are the main result of this work; we have written an explicit formula for the two-particle S-matrix, depending on amplitudes of the free and bound single-particle states, and on the inverse of a $M\times M$ matrix whose coefficients are related to solutions to a quadratic eigenvalue equation --- this is where the properties of $\gamma(z)$ shown in Appendix \ref{apx:C} are useful.
+We emphasize that this formula is exact for any interaction strength $U$, it does not rely on a perturbative approach such as the Born approximation.
+In fact, throughout this work we often work in the limit of very large $U$ that is out of reach of the perturbative approach.
+We also point out that our formalism does also apply to more general potentials within the graph (with finite support) rather than just single-site interactions.
+We present only the Bose-Hubbard case here for simplicity, but the more general case can be found in Appendix \ref{apx:E}.

 In the next section, we apply this result to study features of two-particle graph scattering and to analyze properties of some graph families.